 Fast forward to campus recruitment season, I applied for a job at Goldman Sachs and got it.
-I thought it would be so much better to just be at a desk job and not wear my body out.
-In the five months that I worked there, my health deteriorated further, and I had to quit.
-In November 2010, my body had had enough; the mental and physical strain had got to me and I went through a nervous breakdown of sorts.
+I thought it would be so much better to just be at a desk job and not tire myself.
+In the five months that I worked there, my health deteriorated and I had to quit.
+In November 2010, my body had had enough; the mental and physical strain got to me and I went through a nervous breakdown.
 More rounds of antibiotics, trips to the psychiatrist and the overall exhaustion forced me to return to Trivandrum, my hometown in December 2010.

 2011 and 2012 were long hard years of feeling miserable, hopeless in ways yet not being able to get out of bed on many days.
-I spent more time in treatment and recovery that I could have ever imagined, yet to not much avail.
+I spent more time in treatment and recovery than I could have ever imagined, yet to not much avail.
 My dream of being a chef was almost non-existent.
-I couldn’t stand at the stove for more than 5 minutes let alone cook for a multitude.
-I did not have conversations with God except to ask Him as to why I was laid up in bed for about 16-18 hours a day.
+I couldn’t stand at the stove for more than 5 minutes let alone cook for a group of people.
+I compained to God except to ask Him as to why I was laid up in bed for about 16-18 hours a day.

 Q. That must have been really hard!
 How did you manage to get past all of it and start Mermaid Bakes?

 Well it was difficult, I had disliked baking with all my heart in college mainly because somebody had spoken negatively over me back then.
 It took a whole different person, to walk into the same class and rebuild some of my interest towards it.
 Yet, I wasn’t really inclined until the summer of 2011.
-After a massive fallout with the management of the school I used to teach French at, I came home and declared that I was going to start a muffin business.
-That’s how in October 2011, Mermaid Bakes was born.
-With a lot of love and support from God- positioned people, I began to thrive.
+After a massive fallout with the management of the school where I taught French, I came home and declared that I was going to start a muffin business!
+And so in October 2011, Mermaid Bakes was born.
+With a lot of love and support from God-positioned people, I began to thrive.
 Baking brought in a lot of structure that I needed and rebuilt my confidence.

 Q. So, what was the role of God in your journey?